a compassionate people, seeking, serving, sharing, discovering the love of Jesus, together.

 How are children selected to participate in this program?

-Children are selected on the basis of need by the Watervliet elementary school counselor and Contryside elementary principal.
+Children are selected on the basis of need by the Watervliet elementary school counselor and Countryside elementary principal.
 They alone have the names of the children.

 Who can participate in packing backpacks?
 What age group?

-Currently about 25 to 30 people are involved in buying food, packing the backpacks, picking up empties or delivering full backpacks to the participating schools.
+Currently about 25 to 30 people are involved in parking cars during Glad Peach Test,buying food, packing the backpacks, picking up empties or delivering full backpacks to the participating schools.
 Others in the church and community offer donations important to support the effort.
-Team ages varies from the Youth teenagers to seniors, usually in teams of two or three persons.
+Team ages varies from teenagers to seniors, usually in teams of two or three persons.

 Whether giving by prayers, presence, gifts, or service, it is a church and community effort, that we hope brings the message that children are loved and important to us, in this community and in this church.